ZeningLin/Notes-for-Digital-System-Design/markdown/第七章 Testbench.md

 ## Process Without Sensitivity Lists
 - A process without a sensitivity list will keep executing in a loop, but its execution can be controlled using `wait` statements
-- The `wait` statement suspends a process for a given perios of time(limited or forever) after which the process wakes up with status where it left off
+- The `wait` statement suspends a process for a given periods of time(limited or forever) after which the process wakes up with status where it left off

 ## Stimulus Generation
 ### Clock Signal